ProofWala: A Framework for Multilingual Proof Data Synthesis and Theorem-Proving: Evaluation

 \section{Evaluation}

 {\ding{51}} {\ding{55}} [0]{\textsc{CodeT5}} {{\checkmark}} {{\xmark}}

-Using our trained \proofwala{} models, we investigate (i) the benefit of incorporating multilingual data into the training pipeline (ii) moreover, whether further fine-tuning multilingual models demonstrates superior adaptation to novel domains.
+Using our trained \proofwala{} models, we evaluate (i) the benefit of incorporating multilingual proof data into proof-step prediction and end-to-end proof search, and (ii) whether multilingual pretraining improves adaptation to a novel domain after further fine-tuning.